CSCfi/csc-user-guide/docs/apps/matlab.md

 ### Interactive MATLAB Sessions on Puhti
 <div id="interactive-matlab" />

 There are four interactive MATLAB licenses with **two Parallel Computing Toolbox** and **two Compiler SDK** licenses available for temporary interactive academic use.
-We recommend to use [the Puhti web interface](../computing/webinterface/index.md) for the sessions.
+We recommend using [the Puhti web interface](../computing/webinterface/index.md) for the sessions.
 After logging in to the web interface, MATLAB can be launched by selecting it from the "Apps"-view and specifying your resource requirements.

 ### Getting Started with MATLAB Parallel Server on Puhti